-- 1. The year being reported. - 2.
-The badge number of the individual (Note: It appears that an individual would retain the same badge number during employment, but once they terminated, that badge number would be reassigned to a new employee.). - 3.
-The name of the individual. - 4.
-Dates during the reporting period for which monitoring for incidents was performed and the result was in "DPM."
-It is assumed that incidents were operations that were performed and sampling was based on potential for intake. - 5.
-Date that individual was employed. - 6.
-The individual's dose before January 1 of the year for the record.
+- 1. The year being reported.

+- 2. The badge number of the individual (Note: It appears that an individual would retain the same badge number during employment but, once they terminated, that badge number would be reassigned to a new employee.).

+- 3. The name of the individual.

+- 4. Dates during the reporting period for which monitoring for incidents was performed; the result was in "DPM."
+It is assumed that incidents were operations that were performed and sampling was based on potential for intake.

+- 5. Date that individual was employed.